jeaye/ncurses-rs/README.md

 This is a very thin wrapper around the ncurses TUI lib.

 ## Building
-The compiled library will go to the `lib` directory.
+The compiled library will go to the `target` directory.
 ```
 make clean && make
 ```